Viol: Modern era

-In the 20th and early 21st century, the viol is attracting ever more interest, particularly among amateur players and early music enthusiasts and societies, and in conservatories and music schools.
+In the 20th and early 21st century, the viol began attracting more interest, particularly among amateur players and early music enthusiasts and societies, and in conservatories and music schools.
 This may be due to the increased availability of reasonably priced instruments from companies using more automated production techniques, coupled with the greater accessibility of early music editions and historic treatises.
-The viol is also regarded as a suitable instrument for adult learners; Percy Scholes wrote that the viol repertoire "belongs to an age that demanded musicianship more often than virtuosity."
+The viol is also regarded as a suitable instrument for adult learners; Percy Scholes wrote that the viol repertoire "belongs to an age that demanded musicianship more often than virtuosity".
 There are now many societies for people with an interest in the viol.
-The first was the Viola da Gamba Society, which was established in the United Kingdom in 1948 (by Nathalie and Cecile Dolmetsch).
-The Viola da Gamba Society of America followed in 1962, and with over 1000 members in North America and around the world.
+The first was the Viola da Gamba Society, which was established in the United Kingdom in 1948 by Nathalie and Cécile Dolmetsch.
+The Viola da Gamba Society of America followed in 1962.
 Since then, similar societies have been organized in several other nations.
 In the 1970s, the now-defunct Guitar and Lute Workshop in Honolulu generated resurgent interest in the viol and traditional luthierie methods within the western United States.